isaranchuk/igorsaranchuk.com/content/post/my-article-name.md

 # Introduction
 Spring Boot is a breath of fresh air in enterprise Java world and Kubernetes is de facto a standard in container orchestration.
-So in this post I'd like to show you my way to get started with these technologies.
+So in this post I'd like to show you my way of getting started with these technologies.

 My app will be a simple Spring Boot web application with a single REST endpoint `/hello` that will return `Hello Spring Boot and Kubernetes`.
 I agree not that much, but still it will show how to marry these two technologies.

 If you are not familiar with Kubernetes basics then I would recommend you to follow the official tutorial: https://kubernetes.io/docs/tutorials/kubernetes-basics/

+Tutorial source code can be found on GitHub: https://github.com/isaranchuk/spring-boot-kubernetes

 # Prerequisites
 Before we get started you have to set up you local environment properly.